tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏玩家匹配/产品简介/应用场景_intl_en.md

 ### Use Case 2: Hosted Game Solutions

-GPM can be used together with Tencent Cloud Game Server Engine (GSE) to form a streamlined gaming solution, where matchmaking results can be used to request resources from the game servers hosted with GSE to automatically start new game sessions for matched players.
+GPM can be used together with Tencent Cloud Game Server Elastic-scaling (GSE) to form a streamlined gaming solution, where matchmaking results can be used to request resources from the game servers hosted with GSE to automatically start new game sessions for matched players.
 ![](https://main.qcloudimg.com/raw/9cc184add5d43b899d2f53cb105d725f.png)

 ### Use Case 3: Matching Teams